‘Baby Shark’ is being turned into a cereal, doo doo doo doo doo doo

 Kellogg’s announced Friday that it is releasing a cereal in partnership with Pinkfong, the Korean entertainment brand that created the song behind the catchy kids tune.

-The limited-edition cereal will include berry-flavored loops and yummy marbits, Kellogg’s said in a news release.
+The limited edition cereal will include berry-flavored loops and marshmallows, Kellogg’s said in a news release.

 The song is also being transformed into an animated series for Nickelodeon, a rep for the network told CNN.

-The tune quickly soared in popularity after it launched on YouTube in November 2015 and has since garnered more than 3 million YouTube views.
+The tune quickly soared in popularity after it launched on YouTube in November 2015 and has since garnered more than 3 billion YouTube views.

-Note: CORRECTION: This story has been updated to correct the number of times “Baby Shark” has been viewed on YouTube.